jkuehn10/MAG/README.md

 - Next, provided the sorted `.bam` file of reads mapping to contigs and the contigs sequence files, MetaBAT2 (default parameters) are used for contigs binning.
 One example running on [CHTC](https://chtc.cs.wisc.edu/) is showed in `chtc/WGS_binning_metabat2.sh`.

+- Third, make a file that only includes the MAGs (.fa files) in each sample.
+Add sample name to bin names so that bins do not overwrite each other when they are combined.
+An example script is `chtc/WGS_collect_all_MAGs.sh`.

+- Finally, combine all MAG files from all samples into one tarball.
+An example script is `chtc/WGS_combine_MARS_MAGs.sh`.

 ### [4] MAG quality control and dereplication